-Cervical Cancer Prevention Months at Amersham Vale Training Practice
+Cervical Cancer Prevention Campaign at Amersham Vale Training Practice

-During the months of January and February 2022, Amersham Vale Training Practice will aim to raise awareness of cervical screening, and encourage women and people with a cervix not to ignore their invitation and to arrange an appointment for their cervical screening as soon as they have been invited.
+During 2022, Amersham Vale Training Practice will aim to raise awareness of cervical screening, and encourage women and people with a cervix not to ignore their invitation and to arrange an appointment for their cervical screening as soon as they have been invited.

 To answer your questions we have created a dedicated page on our website for Cervical Screening with relevant information on what the screening is, how often the test needs to be repeated, what the result means, ways to book an appointment and how to contact us regarding the Cervical Screening.
 On this page you will find some cervical screening video guides that are also available in other languages thanks to Jo’s Cervical Cancer Trust (https://www.jostrust.org.uk/).